 You can choose who you want to run the event from the office or run the games yourself and

 choose the entertainment and food and, of course, host the actual event from your home or remote location.
-These days, it is really an easy way to conduct effective business team-building exercises and strengthen ties between employees.
+These days, it is really an easy way to conduct effective business team-building exercises and strengthen ties between employees through team communication.